-Nottingham, the city that will be home to our brand new campus from September 2019, has a huge population of over 60,000 students, making the city a haven for scholars looking for a city that prioritises their needs.
-The city claims to have more bars, pubs, restaurants and cafes per square mile than any other city in Europe so you’ll never be stuck for a night out.
+Nottingham, the city that has been home to one of our campuses from September 2019, has a huge population of over 60,000 students, making the city a haven for scholars looking for a city that prioritises their needs.
+The city claims to have more bars, pubs, restaurants and cafes per square mile than any other city in Europe, so you’ll never be stuck for a night out.

 Nottingham has also secured Purple Flag accreditation every year since 2010.
 Having Purple Flag status indicates that Nottingham is a great, safe and vibrant place for a night out.
 Accreditation is based on the overall wellbeing of the area, accessibility and movement, the social and cultural offering, the place itself and having clear policies, aims and a strategy for delivering these objectives.